AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 ## Backstory

 I used to live in a small village in the forest with my family.
-Throughout my adolescence I would occasionally lose several hours of time, unsure of where I had been who I was with.
-Sometimes my friends or family would be angry about something I couldn't remember doing.
+Throughout my adolescence I would occasionally lose several hours of time, unsure of where I had been or who had been with me.
+Sometimes my friends or family would be angry about something I couldn't remember doing and would be out of ch.
+After having an argument about this with my best friend one day, I ran into the forest to clear my head.
+Several hours later, I was standing in the center of the village with no memory of how I got there, surrounded by dismembered bodies.

 ## Option 1